-On Srinivasa Ramanujan’s birth anniversary, we take you on a journey to all the places associated with the genius.
-Learn more about this beautiful mind and the dedication with which he lived.
+We take you on an exciting journey to all the places associated with the mathematical genius Srinivasa Ramanujan and learn a few interesting things about this beautiful mind and the dedication with which he lived his life

 How to get there: Kumbakonam is located about 300 km from Chennai and can be reached by rail or road.
 You can easily walk the distance from both the railway station and the bus terminus to Ramanujan's ancestral home.

 Town Higher School Secondary School, Kumbakonam: The Alma MaterAfter completing his primary schooling at Kangayan Primary School, Ramanujan enrolled at the Town Higher Secondary School in 1898.
 It was here that his Mathematical acumen began to take shape.

 It is now popular history that when he was here, he laid his hands on a book called Synopsis of Elementary Results in Pure Mathematics by G S Carr in 1903.
 That was a watershed moment in the life of the genius, for it opened his line of thinking in the direction of original Mathematical theorization.
 He began to explore Mathematics by himself.

 He passed out from the school in 1904 with distinction.
 The 152-year-old institution remains one of the leading schools of this quaint town.

 How to get there: The school is located less than a km from Ramanujan's ancestral home.